HamStudy/examtools-docs/content/docs/cve/cveTeams.md

  ## Add, Edit, and Delete Administrators

- *  **Adminstrators:** - A list of those VEs who are part of your team management.
-This list does not include everyone of your VEs, but rather those few who assist with the scheduling, coordinating and running of the sessions.
+ *  **Administrators:** - A list of those VEs who are part of your team management.
+This list does not include every one of your VEs, but rather those few who assist with the scheduling, coordinating and running of the sessions.
  *  Click on the **+ INVITE** next to **Administrator:** to add administrators who will need to accept your invitation.
  *  Use the **Edit** (pencil and paper icon) or **Delete** (trash can icon) to manage admins on the list.
  *  Click **Edit**, to **Change team admin permissions**.